sueswe/rubyopcontoolset/README.md

 We use three database-stages (production, testing and developement), so we called our databases opconxps_prod, opconxps_test and opconxps_dev.
-If we want to make a select to the production-database, we only have to need a shortname for the parameter like:
+If we want to make a select to the production-database, we only need the shortname for the parameter like:

 ```sh
 $ jobonwhichmachine.rb -d prod -j %somejobname%